Banata

 • Try-before-signup -- Let users explore features, create content, or configure settings before asking them to register.

-• Onboarding flows -- Capture user preferences or progress during onboarding, then prompt for account creation at a natural breakpoint.
+• Onboarding flows -- Capture preferences or progress during onboarding, then prompt for account creation at a natural breakpoint.

 • Mobile-first experiences -- Reduce drop-off by deferring account creation until the user sees value.